senti-iot/senti-mqtt-client/docs/functions.md

 - Update count (from dispatcher holding account of updates pushed - timestamp, uuid, count)
 - Persist messages in DB (mysql) - Topic = '#' //subscribe to all topics
 - Mysql -> Elsaticsearch
+- Client versioning so dead clients can connect to API and check if they have the latest version.
+If not -> updateclient
+- Download/create .env file with secrets

 ## Done:
 - On message = "now" on topic /sensor/update